How to grow roses in a pot

 Bare rooted roses (roses which are packed into plastic bags filled with sawdust) are available for planting in winter, whereas potted roses can be planted at other times of the year.

-- Remove plant from pot or packaging, remove excess soil and prune off any damaged or broken roots.
+- Remove the rose from its pot or packaging, remove excess soil and prune off any damaged or broken roots.
 Then, carefully spread the roots evenly over the mound.

-- Backfill hole with soil, ensuring the graft union (where the stem joins onto the rootstock) is 5cm above the top of the soil.
-Adjust if necessary and firm the soil.
+- Backfill hole with potting mix, ensuring the graft union (where the stem joins onto the rootstock) is 5cm above the top of the soil.
+Adjust if necessary, firm the soil and water well.

 - Once shoots or leafy growth starts to appear, feed weekly with Yates Thrive Roses & Flowers Liquid Plant Food.